Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Introduction

-As summarized in Section \ref{sec:literatureReview}, existing works on RSMA mainly focus on one narrow scenario and there is no review and tutorial paper which pedagogically explains why, how, when it is beneficial to use RSMA in wireless communication networks.
+As summarized in the rest of this treatise, existing works on RSMA mainly focus on one narrow scenario and there is no review and tutorial paper which pedagogically explains why, how, when it is beneficial to use RSMA in wireless communication networks.
 Meanwhile, there is a lack of consensus in the RSMA literature because of the recent explosive increase in research activity.
 Hence, it is timely to consolidate the existing literature.

 The main goal of this treatise is to provide the first holistic tutorial overview on RSMA including a thorough review of its state-of-the-art, a detailed illustration of its design principles, a comprehensive summary of its merits as well as a broad discussion of the related research challenges and future research directions.
 Our major contributions can be summarized as follows: \begin{itemize}